polyrhythmatic/spring2021_visualize_ml/_pages/classes.md

 React uses something called JSX - this is a combination of html and javascript.
 You can use react without JSX, but it isn't recommended.

+You can find the code from the class [here](https://github.com/channelstudio/spring2021_visualize_ml/tree/master/web_examples)

 Resources: